Marilyn0315/Rose.Mare-Digital_Culture/README.md

    * July 5, 2024
    * Hi Diana, we haven’t tried!
 Let us know how it turns out if you do.

+### Statistic on Game Developpers

+Something very interesting I read noted that 31% of game developpers are women and (or) non-binary.
+The video game community is well-known to be a male-dominated space, yet the statistic suggests that a significant portion of this space is filled with both women and those that identify under the LGBTQ+ umbrella.
+One of the reasons I can see these individuals inclined to video games is that it is a safe storytelling outlet.
+That is, within the vacuum of a video game, it is often possible to create a character that can overcome insurmountable obstacles and succeed in their endeavors and receive widespread praise and support regardless of their identity, gender, or sexuality.
+Very obviously, this is not the case in reality.

 ### AI-Generated Nonsense
 #### The Language of Deception - Justin Hutchens